-Client Value returned from server is ENCRYPT_OFF Value returned from server is ENCRYPT_ON Value returned from server is ENCRYPT_REQ Value returned from server is ENCRYPT_NOT_SUP ENCRYPT_OFF Encrypt login packet only Encrypt entire connection Encrypt entire connection No encryption ENCRYPT_ON Error (connection terminated) Encrypt entire connection Encrypt entire connection Error (connection terminated)
+Client Value returned from server is ENCRYPT_OFF Value returned from server is ENCRYPT_ON Value returned from server is ENCRYPT_REQ Value returned from server is ENCRYPT_NOT_SUP ENCRYPT_ON Error (connection terminated) Encrypt entire connection Encrypt entire connection Error (connection terminated)

-If client and server negotiate to enable encryption, an SSL handshake takes place immediately after the initial PRELOGIN/table response message exchange.
+If client and server negotiate to enable encryption or if the client has requested certificate-based authentication, an SSL handshake takes place immediately after the initial PRELOGIN/table response message exchange.
+If ENCRYPT_CLIENT_CERT is specified, the certificate is exchanged in this handshake.
 The SSL payloads MUST be transported as data in TDS packets with the message type set to 0x12 in the packet header.
 For example:

 '''

-0x 12 01 00 4e 00 00 00 00// Packet Header 0x 16 03 01 00 \&// SSL payload
+0x 12 01 00 4e 00 00 00 00// Packet Header 0x 16 03 01 00 &// SSL payload

 '''